LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Stone/MinorTalents/Earthbreaker.md

 ## Idealized Concept
 Use: Unbalancing a target, or using a gravity-based Hazard against them
-Cost: --
+Cost: 1 AP
-Timing: Step 1/2
+Timing: Step 12
-The target impacts the ground hard enough to partially bury them.
+The character continues through the attack with a mighty follow-through, driving them literally into the ground.
 On a Success, the target is trapped behind an Obstacle of equal Tier to the Action that buried them, and cannot move or rise from Prone until they overcome it.